omora14/cse212-csharp/csharp-tutorial/linkedlist-problem-solution/linked-list.md

 Linked lists are suitable when you need a dynamic data structure that allows efficient insertions and deletions.
 Here are some scenarios where using a linked list is beneficial:

 1. **Dynamic Memory Allocation**: Linked lists are ideal when the number of elements is not known in advance or when you expect frequent insertions and deletions.
 They avoid the overhead of resizing and copying that occurs with arrays.
 2. **Implementing Queues and Stacks**: Linked lists can be used to implement queues and stacks.
 Their ability to efficiently add and remove elements from both ends makes them a good choice for these data structures.
 3. **Memory-Constrained Environments**: In environments where memory is fragmented or limited, linked lists allow for efficient use of memory without needing contiguous blocks.
 4. **Sparse Data Structures**: Linked lists are useful for representing sparse matrices or other data structures where most elements are zero or empty.
 Each non-zero element can be stored in a node with a reference to its position.
 5. **Adjacency Lists in Graphs**: Linked lists are often used to represent adjacency lists in graph data structures, where each node maintains a list of its adjacent nodes.

-### Example Scenario

-Consider a music playlist application where users can add and remove songs.
-Using a linked list allows you to efficiently manage the playlist, as you can add or remove songs without needing to shift other elements, unlike in an array.

 ## Components of a Linked List